Phalcon is an open source project and relies heavily on volunteer efforts and contributions. We welcome contributions from everyone!

 Ερωτήσεις και Υποστήρηξη

 NOTE: We only accept bug reports, new feature requests and pull requests in GitHub.
-For questions regarding the usage of the framework or support requests please visit the official forum or our Discord server.
+For questions regarding the usage of the framework or support requests please visit the github discussions or our Discord server.

 Bug Report Checklist